tlchampion/mwp_algorithmic_trading/README.md

-# MyWealthPlan Portfolio Selection Tool
+# MyWealthPlan Investment Platform

-The Portfolio Selection Tool is a dashboard application designed to determine a user's risk tolerance for investments, and based upon that tolerance present them with information on one of 5 preselected portfolios who's asset weightings align with the user's risk tolerance.
+The MyWealthPlan Investment Platform is a dashboard application designed to determine a user's risk tolerance for investments, and based upon that tolerance present them with information on one of 5 preselected portfolios who's asset weightings align with the user's risk tolerance.

-After being matched to a portfolio, the user can navigate between 3 informational tabs to find details related to their portfolio, including asset category weights, historical performance and potential future performance.
+After being matched to a portfolio, the user can navigate between 4 informational tabs to find details related to their portfolio, including asset category weights, historical performance and potential future performance.

+The first 3 informational tabs provide details on the portfolio composition, historical performance and probabalisitc future performance using Monte Carlo simulations.

+The final information tab provides comparative information on a set of active investment strategies.
+Comparisons are made for the active investment strategy with the S&P 500 as well as with the portfolio's performance if not following the investment strategy.

 ---

 ## Technologies

-The Portfolio Selection Tool is written in Python and uses the [Panel](https://panel.holoviz.org/index.html) dashboarding solution to present information to the user.
+The MyWealthPlan Investment Platform is written in Python and uses the [Panel](https://panel.holoviz.org/index.html) dashboarding solution to present information to the user.

 Visualizations are provided by the [Bokeh](https://bokeh.org), [hvPlot](https://hvplot.holoviz.org) and [Matplotlib](https://matplotlib.org) libraries.